rebeccacamejo/ml-foundations/README.md

 | `06_interpretability_basics` | Feature importance and word‑weight visualisation for model interpretability. |

-Each notebook is self‑contained: it loads its own data, trains a model, produces evaluation metrics and visualisations, and concludes with a business interpretation.
+Each notebook is self‑contained: it loads its own data, trains a model, produces evaluation metrics and visualizations, and concludes with a business interpretation.
+I also included current applications today of these concepts in the wild, as well as future case studies I find to be interesting and valuable.

 The `requirements.txt` files list the minimal Python packages needed to run the notebooks.
 When exploring this repository, run the notebooks in order: they build on the concepts introduced in previous sections.